acidjunk/acidjunk.github.io/_posts/2016-05-17-5-advantages-of-working-agile.md

 Yes, even when you work with Scrum you have to write documentation.
 But you will write documentation when needed.
 Furthermore knowledge is shared within the team, there are no team hero's or key persons, no single point of failure.
 When a person has info or expertise that makes him a single point of failure this will have a negative impact on sprints.
 This would be mentioned in a retrospective or as an impediment.
 Idealiter each team member can do all the tasks in a sprint.
 A good Scrum team will therefore consists out of T shaped team members.

 ## Productivity is high with high stakeholder satisfaction
 When a team is successful doing scrum for a while it will be very productive.
 After a couple of sprints the efficiency can be easily doubled or tripled.
-As high prio changes are easily applied in
+As high prio changes are easily applied in the proccess the customer or stakeholders will often see their requested change in the next release; trust me, this will ensure paid bills :)